-Parking rules, regulations and rates changed as part of a city-wide Parking Management Strategy, endorsed by Council in January 2014 to make sure our parking system:
+Parking rules, regulations and rates are part of our City-wide parking management strategy, endorsed by Council in January 2014 and guided by a set of parking management principles.
+The strategy makes sure our parking system:

 - Changes to parking supply